 When you remodel, you are changing the design and sometimes even the structure of an existing building.
 Remodeling can involve tearing out walls, moving a bathroom, or expanding the footage of a structure.
 Since they are bigger jobs, they’re usually more expensive.

 If a building was poorly designed, a simple renovation isn’t enough.
 Remodeling a home or business can often mean redoing systems such as wiring, plumbing, and ductwork.
 More professional labor is required and you need to apply for a building permit.
+If people want to know the ways you can maintain your drains by PIC Plumbing Services, you can click here!

 Examples of Renovation vs. Remodeling